eriksjolund/podman-RestrictAddressFamilies/README.md

 The systemd directive _RestrictAddressFamilies_ provides a way to restrict network access for Podman and its helper programs while a socket-activated echo server container still can serve the internet.

+The use case for this could be to run a socket-activated web server container in such a way that Podman and its helper programs run with less privileges.
+In case they would be compromised due to a security vulnerabilitiy, the intruder would gain less privileges and therefore have less possibilities to use the compromise as a starting point for attacks on other PCs.

 Note, using the systemd directive _RestrictAddressFamilies_ to restrict Podman is probably not a supported Podman use case as it's not mentioned in the Podman documentation.
 In any case, it's interesting to discover new ways of how to use Podman.